 “I don’t want to live by myself tbh.
 I live in constant paranoia, I know it.”

-“I’m literally cancelling a job interview because I have no clothes for it and I am petrified of going out and having to talk to ppl”
+“I’m literally canceling a job interview because I have no clothes for it and I am petrified of going out and having to talk to people.”